MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/01-1-Configure-supporting-apps.md

 2. From the site navigation on the left side of the screen, select **Environments**.
 3. Open the **Sales Trial** environment that you have been working in to open it.
 4. Locate and select **Settings** from the commands listed at the top.
-5. Under the Integration heading, select **Document management settings**.
+5. Under the **Integration** heading, select **Document management settings**.
-6. You should see an option to **Enable Server-Based SharePoint Integration**.
+6. You should see an option to **Configure server-based SharePoint integration**.
 (If it is not there, SharePoint integration has already been enabled and you can skip to step eleven.)
-    -   If SharePoint Integration is not configured, select **Enable Server-Based SharePoint Integration**.
+    -   If SharePoint Integration is not configured, select **Configure server-based SharePoint integration**.
-7. In the enable Server-Based SharePoint Integration screen, click the **Next** button.
+7. In the Configure Server-based SharePoint integration screen, click the **Next** button.
 8. Select **Online** for the deployment type, click the **Next** button.
 9. Enter the URL of the SharePoint site you want to use.
 (Example: https://”Orgname”.sharepoint.com), click the **Next** button.